lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 .. image:: multimonitor-fast.png

 The tabs towards the bottom are settings for each monitor.
 This also has the same settings for this monitor as you would have for a single monitor.
+Towards the bottom there is a drop down menu that and select :menuselection:`This is my primary Display` to make this your main monitor.

 How to launch
 -------------